Travelgate/documentation/kb/getting-started-with-travelgate/about-our-network.md

-:::note
-**Wondering why you're seeing recommended Partners you're already connected with?**
+:::note Wondering why you're seeing recommended Partners you're already connected with?
-It's because connections without traffic for the last 3 months will be suggested as a reminder for you to reactivate them - after all, they match your business!
+This is because connections without activity in the last 3 months will be proposed as a reminder for you to reactivate them.
+After all, they are a good fit for your business!
 :::